nashville-software-school/server-side-dotnet-curriculum/book-3-sql-efcore/chapters/honey-rae-database.md

 ```

 ### Explaining the beginning of this script
 The first line of this script drops (database terminology for "deletes") the database if it already exists.
-Even though the first time you create the database, it obviously doesn't already exist, in the future if you want to run the script again, it will have to exist.
+Even though the first time you create the database, it obviously doesn't already exist, in the future if you want to run the script again, it will exist.
 This line makes the script _idempotent_, which means that whether we run the script once or seven times in a row, we will end with the same result - one database with all the data in it that we want.

 The second line, unsurprisingly, creates our new database.
 The third line, however, probably looks new to you.
 This is actually not a SQL command at all, but a command for the `psql` utility to _connect_ (this is what the `c` stands for) to the newly created `HoneyRaes` database.
 If we didn't have this line, the tables we are about to create would get added to the default `postgres` database, which we don't want.